 The classical approach involved learning a language through reading poems and classic literature.
 Very few people use the approach anymore.
-When it is used today, it is normally accompanied by the Grammar-Translation Method.
-This involves learning grammar and vocabulary by translating them from the target language and your native language.
-The combination of the classical and grammar-translation method is still used in many schools where the students need to read another language but do not need to speak it very often (academics and some professional careers, like medicine and engineering).
+Some teachers still use a mixture of the Classic and Grammar-Translation methods, which involves learning grammar and vocabulary by translating m from the target language and your native language.
+The combination of the classical and grammar-translation method occurs in many schools where the students need to read another language but do not need to speak it very often (academics and some professional careers, like medicine and engineering).
 I have met several people worldwide who need English for professional development but do not have much reason to speak it.
 (Generally, they speak it better than they think).

-I use this method in teaching sparingly.
+I use the grammar-translation method in teaching sparingly.
 (I have never experienced this method in a foreign language class because very few of my teachers could speak English well enough).

 In my experience, it helps students to learn a more sophisticated vocabulary.
-Many languages (English especially) have many words that have the same translation in a foreign language but mean slightly different things in that language.
-(For example, English has many words related to how we look at someone or something- squint, glare, stare, gaze, etc. These words mean something different to English speakers, but if you look them up in many foreign language dictionaries, they have the same translation in that language).
+Many languages (English especially) have many words that have the exact translation in a foreign language but mean slightly different things.
+(For example, English has many words related to how we look at someone or something- squint, glare, stare, gaze, etc. These words mean something different to English speakers, but if you look them up in many foreign language dictionaries, they have the exact translation in that language).

 In addition, it can help explain some grammatical structures.
 The grammar-translation method makes it easy to show when structures formed the same way in two languages have different meanings in reality.
-For example, the way that the passe compose is formed in French (using the verb ¨have¨(avoir) plus a participle) makes it appear the same as the present perfect tense in English (also formed by the verb´ have¨¨plus a participle).
+For example, the passe compose in French (using the verb ¨have¨(avoir) plus a participle) appears the same as the present perfect tense in English (also formed by the verb’ have¨¨plus a participle).

-In my experience, students don`t like the structural approach.
+In my experience, students don’t like the structural approach.
 It often requires rote memorization, drills, and exercises.
-And many people roll their eyes the moment they hear the dreaded word grammar.
+And many people roll their eyes when they hear the dreaded word grammar.

-It works best when the teacher presents new grammar and other language building blocks (like syntax and context) concepts in their native language.
-It is difficult enough, for me, for example, to understand foreign language grammar concepts in English.
+It works best when the teacher presents new grammar and other language building blocks (syntax and context) concepts in the student’s native language.
+For example, it is difficult for me to understand foreign grammar concepts in English, let alone another language.

 The structural approach worked better for me in Spanish classes than in French.
-Spanish verbs are complicated in their conjugations and use, and if you do not know the basic rules of usage, it is easy to misunderstand what people are saying.
+Spanish verbs are complicated in their conjugations and use, and if you do not know the basic usage rules, it is easy to misunderstand what people are saying.

 The Audio-Lingual Method

-I did well under this approach because I have a good command of English grammar and vocabulary.
-I noticed that students with these skills excelled, those without failed miserably when I was in High School.
+I did well in this approach because I have a good command of English grammar and vocabulary.
+I noticed that students with these skills excelled; those without failed miserably when I was in High School.

-I started to use the method to study French in seventh grade.
-I was not fond of it very much and was an average student.
+I started to use the method to study French in seventh grade and was not fond of it.
 In ninth grade, I decided to take German instead.
 Surprisingly, I enjoyed it much more and was a better student.
-I was already used to the method, and though it is harder than French for most English speakers to learn, I liked German.
+I was already used to the method, and though it is more complicated than French for most English speakers to learn, I liked German.
 I am not sure why, in retrospect.
-In eleventh grade, my high school eliminated German, and I took Spanish instead.
-I love Spanish and found it quite easy to learn.
-I think after using the ALM method for so long, I was used to it.
+My high school eliminated German in eleventh grade, and I took Spanish instead.
+I love Spanish and found it relatively easy to learn.
+After using the ALM method for so long, I was used to it.

 While it was boring to most people (including me at first), I liked the language labs.
-After a while, I began to enjoy the challenge of trying to mimic the native speaker´s accent on the tape.
+After a while, I enjoyed the challenge of trying to mimic the native speaker’s accent on the tape.
 I also like having to say the correct verb conjugations quickly.

+When I learned French using the natural method, I got my friend Claudette to drill me on some of the verbs because I realized that the drills, while tedious, did help me to remember the conjugations easily.
+(The natural method called this practice “drill and kill” and actively discouraged teachers from using it in the classroom).
 Today, I seldom forget a verb conjugation because they were drilled in my head so much.
-When I learned French using the natural method, I got my friend Claudette to drill me on some of the verbs because I realized that the drills, while boring, did help me to remember the conjugations easily.
-(The natural method called this practice ¨drill and kill¨ and actively discouraged teachers from using it in the classroom).

 The Natural Method

-- The natural method is currently the most widely accepted of all the language methodologies.
-It works best when you start it without any background in the language and continue to take the entire series of classes (typically six to eight months, two to three hours every weekday).
-It is also the best way to teach a class when the students have different native languages.
+- The natural method is currently the most widely accepted language methodology.
+It works best when you start it without any language background and continue taking the entire series of classes (typically six to eight months, two to three hours every weekday).
+It is also the best way to teach a lesson when the students have different native languages.

 - The natural method encourages students to understand different accents and learn slang and idioms.
 Many other methods assume that students must learn only the most formal and ¨proper¨language, usually from just one country.
-(For example, when I was in Russia in 1995, most English teachers believed that only British English should be taught to students and that North American and Australian English were slang.
-Even though I am an American and know that most students in Mexico are more likely to interact with Americans than other English speakers, I show them videos featuring English with people with other accents and teach students the vocabulary used in Britain, Australia, etc. Students should also hear people with different American accents and learn slang and idioms.
-These are not ¨bad¨English, and students need to learn them because they are used frequently in everyday conversations.
+(For example, when I was in Russia in 1995, most English teachers believed that only British English should be taught to students and that North American and Australian English were slang).
+Even though I am an American, I show students videos featuring English with different accents and teach students the vocabulary used in Britain, Australia, etc. Students should also hear people with different American accents and learn slang and idioms.
+These are not “bad” English, and students need to know them because they are used frequently in everyday conversations.

 - Most of the best YouTube videos and websites use the natural approach and adapt it to a particular topic.
 (Many use clips from TV shows with commentaries and exercises, for example).
-I use more materials that come from the natural approach than any other methodology.
-While I do not believe in using just one method, if I had to chose just one, it would be the natural method.
+I use more materials from the natural approach than any other methodology.
+While I do not believe in using just one method, it would be the natural method if I had to choose just one.

 - I find it hard to understand when teachers explain grammar or other complex topics in anything other than English.

-- The natural method disperses certain topics, like the past tense, over several months of classes.
-Yet, in the real world, you cannot wait three months until you talk about something that happened in the past.
+- The natural method disperses specific topics, like the past tense, over several months of classes.
+Yet, you cannot wait three months until you talk about something that happened in the past in the real world.

-- While it is good that the natural method encourages conversation, many of the exercises feel forced, awkward, and unnatural.
-I took an Italian class in Milan and they had us talk about Princess Kate’s wedding dress.
+- While it is good that the natural method encourages conversation, many exercises feel forced, awkward, and unnatural.
+I took an Italian class in Milan, and they had us talk about Princess Kate’s wedding dress.
 Everyone in my group looked at each other, trying to figure out what to say.
 None of us could think of anything.
-I could not help thinking that since right out the window was one of the world’s foremost capitals of fashion, we could have an interesting conversation about the fashion industry or designers in Milan.
-My inner teacher spent most of the exercise imagining a dozen more interesting exercises.
-If I had not been in a large group, I would have tried to steer the conversation in a different direction.
+I could not help thinking that since right out the window was one of the world’s foremost capitals of fashion, we could have an exciting conversation about the fashion industry or designers in Milan.
+My inner teacher spent most of the exercise imagining a dozen more exciting activities.
+If I had not been in a large group, I would have tried to steer the conversation differently.

-- It is hard to enter a new ¨natural method¨ class if you have some of the language under your belt, especially if you learned it using a different methodology.
-Usually, one day you study something too advanced, and the next day something you already mastered.
+- It is hard to enter a new “natural method” class if you have some languages under your belt, especially if you learned them using a different methodology.
+Usually, one day you study something too advanced, and the next day something you have already mastered.
 (The structural approach is better in this case because there is a natural progression of grammar topics, and it is easy to place people in an appropriate class).

-- In the natural approach, students are criticized if they talk to other students in anything other than the target language, even outside of the class.
-I am not too fond of this because other students model mistakes that can help fossilized these errors.
-In addition, most schools offer students the opportunity to live with locals.
-This is a much better way to practice your language than speaking to other students in forced conversations.
+- In the natural approach, students are criticized if they talk to other students in anything other than the target language, even outside the class.
+I am not too fond of this because other students model mistakes that can help fossilize these errors.
+In addition, most schools offer students the opportunity to live with locals, which is a much better way to practice your language than speaking to other students in forced conversations.

 Sink or Swim Method

 It does work.
-Generally, you learn just enough grammar vicariously so that people can understand what you are saying most of the time.
-You learn a lot of vocabulary and gradually find ways to string the words together so that people understand.
+You know a lot of vocabulary and gradually find ways to string the words together so that people understand.
+Generally, you learn just enough grammar vicariously so that people can know what you are saying most of the time.
 Most people learn a foreign language this way.
 (In fact, creole languages developed because many people from different countries had to figure out how to communicate somehow).

-I learned most of my French and Russian with the ¨sink or swim¨ method.
-I could not have communicated with Nina and her family in English, so I learned Russian.
+I learned most French and Russian with the “sink or swim” method.
+I could not communicate with Nina and her family in English, so I learned Russian.
 Nor could I have talked to Claudette unless I learned French.
-(Note: It was easier for me to learn with the ¨sink or swim¨ method than most people.
-I had some classes beforehand, and I also had a lot of experiences learning languages before I met Nina and Claudette):
+(Note: It was easier for me to know with the ¨sink or swim¨ method than most people.
+I had some classes beforehand and had a lot of experience learning languages before I met Nina and Claudette).